andycarlberg/andycarlberg.com/src/content/posts/architecture-resilience-aoc-2025-day2.md

 #### The Strategic Critique: AI for Governance

-While the AI provided exceptional speed and rigor—identifying edge cases, boundary conditions, and invalid inputs I hadn't yet considered—it also demonstrated key limitations that highlight the continued necessity of human oversight:
+While the AI provided exceptional speed and rigor - identifying edge cases, boundary conditions, and invalid inputs I hadn't yet considered - it also demonstrated key limitations that highlight the continued necessity of human oversight:

 - Logical Confusion: The AI added test cases based on confusion with the problem logic